-40. The Schedule of an authority must set out the arrangements for the payment of salaries, allowances and fees to all members and co-opted members of that authority.
+40. The Schedule of an authority must set out the arrangements for payment to all members and co-opted members of that authority.
 Such payments may be made at such times and at such intervals as determined by the authority.